top of page

 Policy & Governance

 Policy and governance discussion in May focused heavily on two areas: expulsions and the possible district policy audit.
-The board revisited File JDE – Expulsions, continuing a conversation that grew out of a recent student hearing and a desire to identify stronger intervention, prevention, and support tools before students reach the point of expulsion.
+The board revisited File JDE – Expulsions, continuing a conversation around a desire to identify stronger intervention, prevention, and support tools before students reach the point of expulsion.
 Interest was raised in exploring supports such as DARE and iCare, along with future presentations on student outcomes so the board can monitor whether adopted interventions are actually working.
 (May 5, 2026)

 At the Regular Board Meeting, the board also continued discussion of a possible district policy audit.
 Questions were raised about possible legal costs and about whether beginning a large review process would leave too much for a future board to inherit.
-In response, it was emphasized that board policy is one of the board’s core responsibilities, alongside budget oversight and superintendent oversight, and that the board could define a process that was both manageable and useful.
+In response, it was emphasized that the board could define a process that was both manageable and useful.
 Options discussed included reviewing a set number of policies per month, focusing on older policies above a certain age threshold, identifying critical policy areas, or allowing board members to flag specific policies for review.
 It was also clarified that board members would do the initial review work and suggest changes, with legal counsel assisting in drafting revisions as needed.
 The board then voted to move forward with the policy audit process.
 (May 5, 2026; May 19, 2026)

 Board Professional Learning & Travel Procedures